-U3A Privacy Policy – EXAMPLE
+Loch Leven Curling Club Privacy Policy

-_________ U3A treats your privacy rights seriously.
+Loch Leven Curling Club treats your privacy rights seriously.
 This privacy policy sets out how we will deal with your ‘personal information’, that is, information that could identify, or is related to the identity of, an individual.

 What personal information do we collect?

-When you express an interest in becoming a member of ___________ U3A you will be asked to provide certain information.
+When you express an interest in becoming a member of Loch Leven Curling Club you will be asked to provide certain information.
 This includes:

 your name